Lamar Lundy: College

-When it came time to choose a college, Lamar selected and attended Purdue University, where he was the first black student to receive a football scholarship, and where he was named Most Valuable Play (MVP) of both the football and basketball teams in his senior year.
+When it came time to choose a college, Lamar selected and attended Purdue University, where he was the first black student to receive a football scholarship, and where he was named Most Valuable Player (MVP) of both the football and basketball teams in his senior year.
 He led the Boilermakers football team in receiving his senior season and was a two-time second-team All-Big Ten end.

 As a collegiate basketball player at center, Lamar scored 678 points (73rd all-time for the Boilermakers) and collected 533 rebounds (29th all-time for the Boilermakers).
 He averaged 10.5 points and 8.5 rebounds per game from 1954 to 1957.
 He was a third-team All-Big Ten center in 1957.

 Lundy was inducted into the Indiana Football Hall of Fame in 1975, the Indiana Basketball Hall of Fame in 1990, and the Purdue Hall of Fame in 1995; being one of only two people inducted into both Indiana's football and basketball Halls of Fame.
 In June 1968, he was honored by the city of Richmond.
 Lundy played in the Chicago College All Star game, where college all-stars played an NFL team.

 In 2023, the John Purdue Club created the Lundy League, a capital gift society for donors to support Purdue Athletics, and to honor Lundy and his "above and beyond" mentality.